ontola/openbesluitvorming/docs.md

 [VNG Realisatie](https://www.vngrealisatie.nl/producten/pilots-open-raadsinformatie) is the main funder.
 [Ontola](https://ontola.io) / [Argu](https://argu.co) is responsible for the technology.

-### I have feedback / question about one of the API's

-For technical questions, please create an issue in the aforementioned Github repos.
-If you have general questions about Open Raadsinformatie, get in touch with project leader [Sander Bakker](mailto:sander.bakker@vng.nl)

 ### Who uses ORI / these APIs?

 - [1848.nl](https://1848.nl), which features a notification system (contact: Lucas Benschop)